jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

   address payable _projectOwner = payable(projects.ownerOf(_projectId));

-  // Define variables that will be needed outside the scoped section below. uint256 _fee;
+  // Define variables that will be needed outside the scoped section below.
+  // Keep a reference to the fee amount that was paid, and the distribution amount leftover after distributing to the splits. uint256 _fee;
   uint256 _leftoverDistributionAmount;